 Terpenes are aromatic hydrocarbons that have gained substantial interest among commercial industries and consumers alike, not just for their ability to enhance the flavors and aromas of various products but for their documented therapeutic potential.
 Because of their presence in virtually all plant life, grass-fed Cows make better milk for butter and have been shown to produce milk with much higher levels of the following terpenes than grain-fed cows:

-● γ-Terpinene has been linked to several healthy physiological effects, including antimicrobial and antioxidant activity.
+● γ-Terpinene has been linked to several beneficial physiological effects, including antimicrobial and antioxidant activity.
 Additionally, it’s been shown to promote hair growth and protect against UV-induced skin damage.
 These potential health benefits make γ-terpinene a promising compound in natural medicines and cosmetics.

 Grass-Fed Cows Make Better Milk For Butter: Healthy Omega-3 & Omega-6 Fatty Acid Content